AckerlyXu/heima/articles/sql-database/sql-database-threat-detection.md

 ## Overview

 SQL Threat Detection provides a new layer of security, which enables customers to detect and respond to potential threats as they occur by providing security alerts on anomalous activities.
-Users will receive an alert upon suspicious database activities, potential vulnerabilities, and SQL injection attacks, as well as anomalous database access patterns.
+Users receive an alert upon suspicious database activities, potential vulnerabilities, and SQL injection attacks, as well as anomalous database access patterns.
 SQL Threat Detection alerts provide details of suspicious activity and recommend action on how to investigate and mitigate the threat.
 Users can explore the suspicious events using [SQL Database Auditing](sql-database-auditing.md) to determine if they result from an attempt to access, breach, or exploit data in the database.
 Threat Detection makes it simple to address potential threats to the database without the need to be a security expert or manage advanced security monitoring systems.

 For example, SQL injection is one of the common Web application security issues on the Internet, used to attack data-driven applications.
 Attackers take advantage of application vulnerabilities to inject malicious SQL statements into application entry fields, breaching or modifying data in the database.

 ## Set up threat detection for your database in the Azure portal
 1. Launch the Azure portal at [https://portal.azure.cn](https://portal.azure.cn).
-2. Navigate to the configuration blade of the SQL Database you want to monitor.
-In the Settings blade, select **Auditing & Threat Detection**.
+2. Navigate to the configuration page of the SQL Database you want to monitor.
+In the Settings page, select **Auditing & Threat Detection**.
     ![Navigation pane][1]
-3. In the **Auditing & Threat Detection** configuration blade turn **ON** Auditing, which will display the threat detection settings.
+3. In the **Auditing & Threat Detection** configuration page, turn **ON** Auditing, which display the threat detection settings.

     ![Navigation pane][2]
 4. Turn **ON** Threat detection.
-5. Configure the list of emails that will receive security alerts upon detection of anomalous database activities.
+5. Configure the list of emails to receive security alerts upon detection of anomalous database activities.
-6. Click **Save** in the **Auditing & Threat detection** blade to save the new or updated auditing and threat detection settings.
+6. Click **Save** in the **Auditing & Threat detection** page to save the new or updated auditing and threat detection settings.

     ![Navigation pane][3]